As kayakers, or

 - repairing sil-nylon

-adhesives and sealants you'll need to make repairs are
+adhesives and sealants you'll need to make repairs with

-have no reason not to take the little bit of extra time
+of having no reason not to take the little bit of extra

 Whether you are

 a sewing newbie or ready to tackle the repair or making